rarmijob/HoroscopeFun/README.md

 # HoroscopeFun

 HoroscopeFun is a demonstrative project designed for entertainment purposes.
+The original idea is from ArisGuimera but this version was made with Jetpack Compose.
 On this app you can find three sections:

 1. **Horoscope Screen**:
    - Users can **select their zodiac sign** and discover their **daily prediction**.